1054am/example-uploader/README.md

   - an uploader
   - supplementary javascript for the uploader

-They of course don't make a complete webpage.
+Obviously, they don't make a complete webpage.